 The prospect of building a bar in your own home is an exciting one, but can also feel a bit daunting at first, after all it is quite a sizable project to take on.
-This is the main reason why this website was created, with the goal in mind of bringing all the essentials of a home bar together in one place, plus the exciting and fun extras that will personalize your own bar to reflect your own personality.
+This is the main reason why this website was created, with the goal in mind of bringing all the essentials of a home bar together in one place.
+The exciting and fun extras that will personalize your own bar to reflect your own personality.

-In this post I want to go through the basics of what is needed to get you off to a good start and create a good strong foundation for your home bar, starting with location.
+In this post I want to go through the basics of what is needed to get you off to a good start.
+To create a good strong foundation for your home bar, starting with location.

-The point is there will always be a way to have your very own home bar, it just might take a little creative thinking, but this is obviously the first step to your bar project.
+The point is there will always be a way to have your very own home bar.
+It might take a little creative thinking, but this is obviously the first step to your bar project.

 - The Bar

 It’s a small list, but you do need these things to get you going before you think about all the other essentials of a home bar.